jodavaho/distributed-leader-election/README.md

 The algorithm implemented is best understood by reading chapter 15.5 of _Distributed Algorithms_ by Lynch.
 In short, each agent begins isolated as leaders of their own partition.
 Each partition finds an outgoing edge to another partition which is of minimum weight, and the two partitions join up.
 This continues `log(n)` rounds until all are in the same partition.

-The leader then initiates a search for a new MWOE by all nodes in its partition, and compares returned edges for the minimum weight.
+Each round, the leader initiates a search for a new MWOE by all nodes in its partition, and compares returned edges for the minimum weight.
 The leader broadcasts `JOIN` messages, which are carefully handled by all nodes to ensure that the resulting MST is consistent and correct.
-The subtleties of this process are elegantly handled, and it's worth reading the chapter to understand what's gong on.
+The subtleties of this process are elegantly handled, and it's worth reading the chapter to understand what's gong on. (though I read it many times and may not fully grok all the corner cases yet)

 ## Implementation